oplatek/kaldi-thesis/README.md

 I will override the default.cfg again!

 Another problem is that I ran  `git submodule add gitolite@redmine.ms.mff.cuni.cz:vystadial/vystadial-private.git alex/resources/private/`.
+Goes git track the files in submodules?
+If yes I created security hole!
-Suggest it to other guys
+Suggest it to other guys?

 Compiling Openfst for shared library